Brandcallers often use social media to coerce brands.

 How would this work?

 When I help companies reply to brandcalling, I almost always use the Supermensch approach.

 ” Why doesn’t your brand speak out against industrial overfishing killing our oceans?”

 A strong, decent, and moral response1 could then be:

-Your brand’s Supermensch might have a little bit more attitude, or might be more easy-going.
+Your brand’s Supermensch might have a little more attitude or be more easy-going.
 Others might be more careful.
 Some might be funny or quirky.
 It all depends on what kind of brand you have — and the sum of all the people who work there.

-With a bit of practice, the Supermensch approach is a functional strategy that can be taught to everyone responsible for managing brandcallers in social media.
+The Supermensch approach is a functional strategy that we can teach everyone responsible for managing brandcallers in social media with a bit of practice.